Elvis (name)

-The name may be derived from the Scandinavian Old Norse word Alvis which in Norse mythology means “all-wise”.

-The name may be related or identical to Elwen, Elvan, the name of a poorly attested saint or saints venerated in early medieval Cornwall and Brittany.

-In medieval French sources, the unrelated homograph Elvis occurs as a feminine name, a variant of Helvis, Aluysa, Alaisa, from a Germanic name such as Alwis.
+Elvis is a male given name that first appears as that of a Saint Elvis, a figure said to be active in medieval Wales.
+While the name features in early Medieval Welsh literature and is of Celtic origin, it is uncertain if the name was originally Irish (Gaelic) or Welsh (Brythonic).

+The name has also become predominantly associated in contemporary culture since the mid-twentieth century with the American singer Elvis Presley.

 Usage

 The name most commonly refers to American singer and actor Elvis Presley (1935–1977).

-Earlier bearers of the name include American college administrator Elvis Jacob Stahr, Jr. (1916–1998, born the same year as Elvis Presley's father, Vernon Elvis Presley).
+Earlier bearers of the name include American government official and college administrator Elvis Jacob Stahr Jr. (1916–1998, born the same year as Elvis Presley's father, Vernon Elvis Presley).
 In most cases, however, it refers to people who have the name as a tribute to Elvis Presley.
-People in this latter group includes those who took the name themselves (with UK-born singer and songwriter Elvis Costello being an example), and those who were named Elvis by their parents.
+People in this latter group includes those who changed their names themselves (with British-born singer and songwriter Elvis Costello being an example), and those who were named Elvis by their parents.

+Saint Elvis

+The saint's name is given as Eilfyw in Welsh, Ailbe in Irish, and Elvis in later English translations.
+Writing in the late 11th century Buchedd Dewi ("Life of David"), Rhigyfarch states that a Saint Elvis baptised Saint David at Porthclais.
+Welsh traditions suggest that Elvis spent much of his life in this area, as he is said to have fostered the young St David while serving as bishop of Menevia (present-day St Davids).
+There remains a number of places associated with the saint that bear the name "Elvis" in the St Davids area, including a burial chamber, a shrine, the Parish of St Elvis, St Elvis farm and St Elvis's Well.